 4.3.7 Integration with wired LANs

 To integrate the IEEE Std 802.11 non-GLK architecture with a non-IEEE Std 802.11 LAN, including a traditional wired LAN, a final logical architectural component is introduced—a portal.
-A portal does not exist in the GLK 802.11 architecture (see 4.3.23).
+In the GLK 802.11 architecture the portal function is used strictly to provide integration on behalf of non-GLK STAs under constraints discussed in 4.3.23.

 4.3.23.1 General